An Intro to Advanced Life Support

 posted on Feb 18, 2020, at 10:12 am

 Immense value resides within advanced life support training courses.
 While these courses are traditionally reserved for health professionals, more people are turning to advanced life support training to improve their career outlook and save lives.
-According to the American Heart Association (AHA), cardiac arrest statistics appear to be increasing.
+According to the International Liaison Committee on Resuscitation (ILCOR), cardiac arrest statistics appear to be increasing.
 More than 475,000 Americans die from cardiac arrest annually.
 Cardiac arrest causes more deaths than breast cancer, influenza, pneumonia, firearms, house fires, HIV, prostate cancer, and colorectal cancer combined.

 Unfortunately, most of these deaths derive from out-of-the-hospital cardiac arrest.
 Out-of-the-hospital cardiac arrest affects 350,000 people per year, and without immediate life-saving intervention, up to and including advanced life support, the risk of mortality dramatically increases.
 To understand the value of completing an advanced life-saving skills course, such as the one available here, professionals need to understand the basics of advanced life support.
 Moreover, they must know its various types, the reversible causes of arrest, and a few other key facts to save lives.